 Shogun Sauna (51A Pagoda St), men's sauna/ steam, private relax-rooms, dark room and cruising maze; glow sticks, Chub & Chaser, and Skin nights.

 Ten Mens Club (32A Pagoda St), bear-popular men's club sauna/ steam room, rain room, cabins, maze, TV lounge; massage services and internet area.
 Theme nights include: Chub & Chasers, Beefy, and No Towel.
-Moved recently into the old Absolute Sauna location after they closed.
+Moved into the old Absolute Sauna location after that club closed.